pranigopu/mastersProject/NOTES/README.md

 Bayesian framework provides a way to prevent overfitting (by tracking the level of uncertainty involved) and is a means to generalise other methods for overfitting, such as regularisation and (more indirectly) dropout.

+---

-**SIDE NOTE**: _How is regularisation generalised using a Bayesian framework?
+**SIDE NOTE**: How is regularisation generalised using a Bayesian framework?
 Regularisation adds a penalty with respect to some reference, thus biasing the model's weights toward a specific range of values.
-This can be generalised as a prior assumption about the distribution of the weights._
+This can be generalised as a prior assumption about the distribution of the weights.

+---

 3.<br>